MCP Protocol Reference¶

 notifications/initialized¶

 Sent by the client after receiving the initialize response.
-The server does not send a response.
+The server does not send a response; it silently skips this message.

 Request: